nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### enabled

-Can be used to forcefully disable the usage of this configuration; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+This setting can be used to forcefully disable the usage of this configuration; this is especially useful when defining LLMs in your user `~/.gitconfig`.
+If all _ai-commit-message_ configurations are disabled, the AI button above the **Commit View** in SmartGit will be hidden.

+#### autoTransferOptions

+Set `autoTransferOptions = true` to enable additional, potentially resource-intensive options in the Commit Message button popup, see above.

 ### Global Configuration Options

-Global settings apply to all AI configurations.
-For the `ai-commit-message` category, the following are configured as follows:
+If you provide an _ai-commit-message_ section with no _<name>_ value, any settings beneath it will be regarded as global settings, and will be applied to all other _ai-commit-message_ configurations.

 ```
 [ai-commit-message]